dzhang314/my-markdown-docs/notes/misc.md

 :::
 ::::::

-Note that this argument does not make use of the symmetry of the inner product $\langle \cdot, \cdot \rangle$.
+Note that this argument does not require the inner product $\langle \cdot, \cdot \rangle$ to be symmetric.

 :::::: card
 ::: card-header